Banish Indigestion Naturally

 Plant-derived enzymes.
 Papain from papaya, bromelain from pineapple, and combinations like protease, lipase, amylase, cellulose, and lactase are often promoted.
 However, no clinical studies validate the efficacy of plant-derived enzymes for indigestion.

-While probiotics are believed to support healthy digestion, most research has centered on diarrhea and constipation, not occasional indigestion.
+- While probiotics are believed to support healthy digestion, most research has centered on occasional diarrhea and constipation, not occasional indigestion.
 The strain of Morinaga BB536 featured in QOL’s ProbioPure™ is one notable exception.

-Adding bulk to the stool is only helpful for constipation and diarrhea.
+- Adding bulk to the stool is only helpful for occasional constipation and diarrhea.
 Increased fiber intake could actually cause indigestion.

 Specific lifestyle and dietary changes can support relief from indigestion: